King Khalid International Airport: Air traffic control tower

 There are 19 separate floor levels in the tower, including the operations area at the base of the tower and a total of 1230 m2 of floor space.
 Six of the 19 floors are considered main floors.
 These include the operational level at the base of the tower, two equipment floors, an observation floor, a service floor and the cab floor at the top of the tower from which the air traffic controllers overlook the entire airport.
 The operations floor houses the radar control center for the airport as well as conference rooms, offices and a training area.
 The two equipment level contain mechanical and electrical equipment and cables, and the service floor contains a kitchen, lounge and lavatories for personnel on duty in the cab.
 The cab itself contains controller operating positions and electronic and communications equipment.
 The tower is supplied with two sources of standby power should the regular source of power be interrupted.
-Once source is the standby power supply at the central power plant – three diesel engine generators.
+One source is the standby power supply at the central power plant – three diesel engine generators.
 In addition, a 300-kilowatt diesel engine located in the tower itself can provide a secondary source of emergency power.
 The tower is outfitted with the most advanced electronic radar systems and data processing equipment available.

-Inter-terminal connectivity

-Passengers going from one terminal to another at King Khalid International Airport can utilize moving sidewalks for transportation.
-The moving walkways, the first to be installed at any Saudi airport, are located in the three link buildings that connect the international and domestic terminals.